ikteng/Face-Detection/README.md

 2. face detection in real-time

 A blue boundary box will be drawn on the face and 2 green boundary boxes on the eyes.

+# Things to Improve
+1. emotion, gender and age predictions
+2. facial recognition